atsb/wrath-darkplaces-macos/README.md

 ## License
 DarkPlaces and this fork are licensed under version 2 of the GNU General Public License.
 A copy of the license is included in this repository (see [`COPYING`](https://github.com/KillPixelGames/wrath-darkplaces/blob/master/COPYING)).

+## Source Port Future
+This source port of Wrath will be updated and developed more frequently once the full complete game has shipped.
+There are many things I'd love to do, but I want to keep a known, working base until the full product is with us.
+Wrathplaces will eventually become the 'quakespasm' of Wrath, once full development begins.